WilsonChen003/HDLGen/README.md

    	`HDLGen.pl -usage`

 ### NOTE:
-* Verilog-mode for EMACS or VIM is powerful to do AUTO Port,Reg/Wire, and Instance, but it has some limitations or inconvenient things:<br>
+* Verilog-mode for EMACS or VIM is very powerful to do AUTO Port,Reg/Wire, and Instance, but it has some limitations or inconvenient things:<br>
-           - mostly used in GUI mode but no batch mode<br>
+           - mostly used in GUI mode but no batch mode -- seems NOT TURE true <br>
-	   - Instance port/wire name change is manual hard mapping but no Regular Express<br>
+	   - Instance port/wire name change is manual hard mapping but no Regular Express --- NOT TRUE, RE is supproted<br>
-	   - No Interface a/o IPXACT support<br>
+	   - No Interface a/o IPXACT support --- TRUE <br>
+	   - no function generation for inhouse/customer design
 * this tool only test on Ubuntu 18.04.05, but should work on any system have Perl installed
 * several Perl Modules are required, can refer to the package head in source code, here listed:<br>
                         Getopt<br>